seregazhuk/seregazhuk.github.io_old/_posts/2017-11-20-memcached-reactphp-p4.md

 >*When we call `version()` on the client, it should call `write()` method on the stream.
 Then we call `version()` method, which returns a promise.*

 And here comes the main section of this article: *how to test a promise*.
 In this particular test, we need to check that the promise resolves with the data from the server.
 We assume, that the server has returned a string `12345` as a server version.
 To pass server responses to the client we can use `resolveRequests()` method.
-It accepts an array of responses and use them to resolve pending requests:
+It accepts an array of responses and uses them to resolve pending requests:

 {% highlight php %}